Plan what do to in L.A. with these 20 great places to visit

 Find more weird and fun ways to explore L.A.

-There's nothing cartoonish about the Walt Disney Concert Hall, which is the crown jewel of the LA Music Center.
-Designed by Frank Gehry, the auditorium has an open platform stage and some of the finest acoustics you'll find anywhere in the world.
+There’s nothing cartoonish about the Walt Disney Concert Hall, which is the crown jewel of the Music Center.
+Designed by Frank Gehry, the auditorium has an open platform stage and some of the finest acoustics you’ll find anywhere in the world—plus a semi-secret garden.
 The Hall is home to the internationally acclaimed LA Philharmonic, led by Gustavo Dudamel, and the LA Master Chorale, but offers a surprisingly varied program of concerts and performances throughout the year.

 Get cultured in more of the city’s best performing arts centers.

 For chic clothes and delicious food, the place to go shopping is the junction of 3rd Street and Fairfax Avenue.
 Here, you’ll find The Grove, an open-air mall where you can browse through about 50 top-brand stores.
 Adjacent, you’ll find the Original Farmers Market.
 Set up in 1934, it’s expanded from selling fresh produce to offering an international culinary experience from a vast range of stalls.

 Slice up the freshest tomato you’ve ever tasted at the city’s best farmers’ markets.

 Sure, we all love streaming our music in an instant, but as anyone who’s desperate to hear that arcane track off of that mid-’80s Tom Robinson album knows all too well: it isn’t perfect.
 Sometimes, only the physicsal product will do—and that’s where Amoeba comes in.
 It’s the largest independent record store in the countryight, and the variety of music crammed in here is incredible.
 Plus, the prices are good and the knowledgable staff really care about their music.
 It’s the right place to find CDs and vinyl that you’ve been struggling to find elsewhere.

 Looking for live music?
 Check out the best upcoming concerts.